JacksonDMaines/JStat/content/UTHealth/1st Semester/Prob. and Dist. Theory/Exam 1/Notes 1.md

 ### 2.3 Event

-Aneventis any collection of possible outcomes of an experiment, that is, any subset of the
+An event is any collection of possible outcomes of an experiment, that is, any subset of the
-sample spaceS(includingSitself).
+sample space $S$ (including $S$ itself).

 Consider the example of tossing two coins: The subset:

-contains the outcomes that correspond to theeventof obtaining “at least one head.”
+contains the outcomes that correspond to the event of obtaining “at least one head.”
 If any
-one of the outcomes inAoccurs, theneventAoccurred.
+one of the outcomes in $A$ occurs, then event $A$ occurred.
 Similarly, if one of the outcomes
 in

-occurs, then theevent“at least one tail” has occurred.
+occurs, then the event “at least one tail” has occurred.

 Consider the experiment of selecting a card at random from a standard deck and noting its
-suit:clubs (C),diamonds (D),hearts (H), orspades (S).
+suit: clubs (C), diamonds (D), hearts (H), or spades (S).

 The sample space is

 and some possible events are

 ### 2.4 Set operations

-A⊂B(containment):
+$A\subset B$ (Containment):

-A=B(equality):
+$A=B$ (Equality):

 - Union:
 - Intersection: